White bread seems like it could be vegan.

 Flour, water, yeast, salt…what else do you need?

-While you can make bread with just those ingredients, most white bread is not vegan.
+While you can make bread with just those ingredients, most white bread is not vegan, just like other types of bread like naan bread aren’t vegan either.

 What’s In White Bread?